Avalon Marshes Partnership: History

 The Somerset Levels have been occupied since the Neolithic period, around 6,000 years ago, when people exploited the reed swamps for their natural resources and started to construct wooden trackways such as the Sweet and Post Tracks, and they were the site of salt extraction during the Romano-British period.
 Much of the landscape was owned by the church in the Middle Ages when substantial areas were drained and the rivers diverted, but the raised bogs remained largely intact.
 Only the Inclosure Acts of the 18th century, mostly between 1774 and 1797, led to significant draining of the peat bogs, although the River Brue still regularly flooded the reclaimed land in winter.
-Following the 1801 Brue Drainage Act, parts of the Brue were straightened, and new feeder channels constructed.
+Following the Somerset Drainage Act 1801 (41 Geo.
+3. (U.K.) c. lxxii), parts of the Brue were straightened, and new feeder channels constructed.

 The Glastonbury Canal which runs through the valley was opened in 1833.
 It was superseded from 1854 by the Somerset Central Railway line that once ran next to it on its way from Glastonbury to Highbridge.
 The railway line closed in 1966.
 The railway and the canal both carried peat and people.